GoogleCloudPlatform/community/tutorials/deploy-react-nginx-cloud-run/index.md

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

-In this tutorial, you'll learn how to run a Create React App (CRA) with Nginx and deploy it to Cloud Run.
-Although other services in Google Cloud can easily serve similar web applications, Cloud Run is a good option in cases where some customization is needed to the underlying runtime.
+In this tutorial, you learn how to run a Create React App (CRA) with Nginx and deploy it to Cloud Run.
+Although other services in Google Cloud can serve similar web applications, Cloud Run is a good option in cases where some customization is needed to the underlying runtime.

 ## Before you begin